 Rheumatologists advise that you come in for an assessment if you’ve noticed any pain, discomfort, or swelling in your joints.
-To give you an accurate diagnosis, doctors will examine your joints, and take note of your symptoms.
-If they notice anything concerning, they will order a blood test, as well as an x-ray or MRI to assess how far the disease has potentially spread throughout the body.
+To give you an accurate diagnosis, doctors will examine your joints and take note of your symptoms.
+If they notice anything concerning, they will typically order a blood test, as well as an x-ray or MRI to assess how where the disease has manifested in the body.
 Other related symptoms can also include weight loss, fever, muscle weakness, or fatigue.

 Risk Factors for Rheumatoid Arthritis

 Doctors are still searching for the answer as to what causes rheumatoid arthritis.
 Research suggests that a genetic component plays a role, but there are additionally some risk factors that may trigger the onset of the disease.
 These risk factors range from smoking to obesity, as well as early exposure to secondhand smoke.
 Women are 2-3 times more likely than men to be diagnosed with RA, with females making up about 75% of the rheumatoid arthritis population.

 A diagnosis of rheumatoid arthritis comes with many painful symptoms, but it can also put a person at risk for complications and other related conditions.
 These may include:

 - Sjogren’s syndrome (affects the moisture present in the eyes and mouth)

 - Carpal tunnel syndrome

 While rheumatoid arthritis cannot be cured, doctors can prescribe medicine and therapies that can slow the progress of the disease and mitigate painful, debilitating symptoms.
 The most important aspect of the rheumatoid arthritis treatment plan is developing healthy habits that keep you active and mobile as much as possible.